 - When they’re ideal: If you mostly browse in the browser, want quick access to geo-blocked sites, or need a fast-solution for public Wi‑Fi, a browser-based option can be a solid fit.

 Pro tip: always verify the extension’s permissions before install.
 Some extensions request broad access to your data. ensure you’re comfortable with what you’re giving the extension permission to see.
+Best free vpn extension for chrome 2026

 Key features to look for in a browser VPN for Edge and other browsers